ShiftingBorders/gigaevo-core-mem-paper/README.md

 ## Architecture

-MetaEvolve uses a modular, high-performance architecture designed for scalability and flexibility:
+GigaEvo uses a modular, high-performance architecture designed for scalability and flexibility:

 ```
 ┌─────────────────┐    ┌──────────────────┐    ┌─────────────────┐